Ahmed Salim: UNESCO

 In October 2018, Ahmed Salim announced a new partnership between UNESCO and 1001 Inventions to support the United Nations proclaimed International Year of the Periodic Table and Chemical Elements 2019.
 The official opening was held at the UNESCO headquarters in Paris on 29 January 2019.

 World Food Programme

 In December 2018, Ahmed Salim launched a new initiative called 1001 Meals, with World Food Programme and 1001 Inventions, to support the wellbeing of children in refugee camps through educational events combined with healthy meals.

+Animal Welfare

+In 2020, Ahmed Salim launched 1001 Paws, an animal welfare initiative supporting stray and abandoned animals.
+1001 Paws co-ordinates 700 volunteers and rescuers to help deal with the rising populations of stray and abandoned cats and dogs in the Middle East and North Africa.

 National Geographic

 As a part of a partnership with National Geographic, A 1001 Inventions interactive science exhibition was hosted at National Geographic Museum in Washington DC.
 National Geographic have published three books produced by Ahmed Salim, Ibn Al-Haytham: The Man Who Discovered How We See, 1001 Inventions and Awesome Facts from Muslim Civilization and 1001 Inventions the Enduring Legacy of Muslim Civilization.